 Replicate application data locally for development

-Dumps are generated from production data in the early hours each day, and are then downloaded from integration.
-This process is managed by the replicate-data-local.sh script within the govuk-puppet repository.
+Dumps are generated from production data in the early hours each day, and can then be downloaded from integration.
+The process is managed by the replicate-data-local.sh script within the govuk-puppet repository.

 The Licensify and Signon databases aren’t synced out of production because of security concerns.
 Mapit’s database is downloaded in the Mapit repo, so won’t be in the backups folder.